Key Generative AI Statistics and Trends for 2025 [as of May 28, 2025]

 AI Generated Summary:

 We’ve gathered all the key stats related to Generative AI (Gen AI) so you don’t have to!
-Whether you’re in marketing, sales, or communications, these statistics will help you understand how the space is evolving and what people are focused on for adoption.
+Whether you’re in marketing, communications, or sales, these statistics will help you understand how the space is evolving and what people are focused on for adoption.
 If you want to dig into these trends or learn more about Gen AI solutions, book a meeting with us to jumpstart your journey.

 We’ll be updating this regularly, so bookmark this page or subscribe to us for your go-to resource for all things Gen AI.